Satisfactory Academic Progress

 2. What actions have you taken to ensure you will not lose the aid again?

-The student should submit documents to the Executive Director of Financial Aid.
-The appeal will be reviewed by the Financial Aid Appeal Committee, and the Financial Aid Office will provide written notification of the Appeal Committee’s decision.
-If an appeal is granted, the student will be placed on Financial Aid Probation.
-After one term on Financial Aid probation, the student must have completed the required number of units and/or raised the GPA to the minimum standards to make SAP.
+The student should submit documents to the Office of Financial Aid.
+The appeal will be reviewed by the Financial Aid Appeal Committee.
+The Financial Aid Office will provide written notification of the Appeal Committee’s decision.
+If an appeal is granted, the student will be placed on Financial Aid Probation and provided an academic plan for continued eligibility.
+After one term on Financial Aid probation, the student’s progress towards the provision of the academic plan will be reviewed for eligibility.
 The decision of the Financial Aid Appeal Committee is final.